JisongLiu/JisongLiu.github.io/efficient Java.md

 - If you override an equal method, keep transitive, reflexive, symmetric, consistent
 - Always override hashcode when you override the equal method
 - Always override the toString() to help we can print the valuable fields of an instance.

+### item 11 passed

+### item 12 compareTo() -- Comparable interface

+- consistent
+- compareTo(x, y) == - compareTo(y, x) symmetric
+- compareTo(x, x) == 0 reflexive
+- compareTo(x, y) == 0 => sign is the same for compareTo(y, z) a
+nd compareTo(x, z) transitive
+- compareTo(x, y) > 0 and compareTo(y, z) > 0 => compareTo(x, z) > 0 transitive

+### item 13 - 15 Minimize the accessibility of classes and members

+- Instance fields should never be public.
+Because in this case, you give up the ability to limit the values stored in that field and give up taking any action when the field is modified.
+All in all, you will lose the fexilibity. (public classes should never expose mutable fields)
+- It is wrong for a class to have a public static final array field, or an accessor that return that field.
+ - make it private and expose it as a unmodified public field
+ - getter return a copy of that field
+- If one variable could be immutable, declare it as immutable.
+It could be shared freely and thread-safe.

+### item 16 - 17 Favor composition over inheritance

+- Unlike method invocation, inheriotance violates encapsulation.
+- Therefore, the class must document its self-use of overridable methods.

+### item 18 passed

+### item 19 how to use the utility class

+- import static java.lang.Math.*; // it will import all the static function under Math

+### item20: Prefer class hierarchies to tagged classes

+- E.g.: a class has a enum Shape (square, rectangular) -> subclass square / rectangular

+### item 21: Usefunctionobjectstorepresentstrategies